By Bill Speros | | 42 mins

 Denver Broncos at Seattle Seahawks, 8:15 p.m.
 (ABC/ESPN)

 This game marks the Monday Night Football debut of announcer Joe Buck and play-by-play analyst Troy Aikman, both of whom left FOX to join ABC/ESPN.
 Russell Wilson’s homecoming will be the other overriding storyline heading into this game.
-The Broncos and Seahawks exchanged quarterbacks in the offseason, with Wilson leaving Seattle after 11 seasons.
+The Broncos and Seahawks exchanged quarterbacks in the offseason, with Wilson leaving Seattle after 11 seasons and Drew Lock heading to Seattle.
 The Seahawks' over/under win total is just 6 games.

 The Broncos are solid on both sides of the ball.
 By the way, the Broncos, too, changed coaches in the offseason with former Green Bay QB coach Nathaniel Hackett taking over for Vic Fangio.
 It is difficult to think this will be anything other than a Broncos rout.
-We jumped on Denver when the line was -4.
+Geno Smith beat out Lock for the starting gig in Week 1.
+The line keeps moving further in the Broncos direction.
+We snagged Denver at -5 as one of our NFL Week 1 picks.
+It's now around -6.5.